OHSU Telemedicine Network connects Oregonians to lifesaving health care

 When a 7-month-old infant arrived at the emergency room in Astoria with a high fever and strange rash last summer, Columbia Memorial Hospital physicians used the OHSU Telemedicine Network to get immediate assistance from a pediatric intensive care doctor at Doernbecher Children's Hospital.

-Telemedicine's secure two-way audio and video connection made it possible for Jennifer Needle, MD, MPH, Assistant Professor, Department of Pediatrics, to assess MaLea Fox's meningococcemia from a computer in the Doernbecher Pediatric Intensive Care Unit and explained to her mother that she had to be intubated.
+Telemedicine's secure two-way audio and video connection made it possible for Jennifer Needle, M.D., MPH, assistant professor of pediatrics, OHSU School of Medicine, to assess MaLea Fox's meningococcemia from a computer in the Doernbecher Pediatric Intensive Care Unit and explained to her mother that she had to be intubated.
 That telemedicine consultation was critical to saving MaLea's life, in part because bad weather delayed the infant's transport to Doernbecher by about four hours, according to her mother, Ashley Graber.

 Similar critical care consultations are taking place throughout Oregon as hospitals use the OHSU Telemedicine Network to connect with OHSU pediatric intensivists, neonatologists, stroke neurologists, neurosurgeons, trauma surgeons and other specialists around the clock.
 Thanks to telemedicine, patients have faster access to specialty care not otherwise available in their community.
 This means stroke patients are receiving brain-saving, clot-busting medications such as tPA more quickly.
 Infants such as MaLea are receiving time-sensitive treatments more promptly as well.